-The research projects in the Nomura Research Group range from the production of biofuels to the generation of natural materials from biorenwable resources.
+The research projects in the Nomura Research Group range from studies on microbial physiology and gene regulation to the generation of natural materials from biorenwable resources.

 - Enzyme and metabolic engineering for improved biodegradable polymer production.

 We have several ongoing projects:

 SusChEM: Engineering E. coli for improved production of polyhydroxyalkanoate (PHA)-based biodegradable plastics

 Polyhydroxyalkanoates (PHAs) are microbially produced, biobased, and biodegradable polymers that have a wide array of uses

 ranging from substitutes for non-biodegradable, petroleum-based plastics in bulk commodity products to biomedical applications.

 One of the limiting factors in PHAs being widely used for more specialized applications is the lack of control over repeating

 unit compositions and by extension the inability to produce polymers with desired physical properties.